 ‘My’ church (OK, it’s God’s church), City on a Hill, started with in 2007 as Docklands Church, meeting at the James Squire Brewhouse in Melbourne Docklands.
-When I moved to Melbourne we’d been meeting for a year and numbered around a hundred people.
-Not too long after we started an evening service to take the pressure off the morning service (both, now all, our services are virtually identical, so you go to whichever suits you best).
+When I moved to Melbourne it had been meeting for a year and numbered around a hundred people.
+Not too long after I joined an evening service was started so as to take the pressure off the morning service (both, now all, our services are virtually identical, so you go to whichever suits you best).

 By 2010 we could not accommodate everyone who wanted to come and with no suitable affordable space available in Docklands the decision was made to relocate to Hoyts cinema, Melbourne Central, at which point we changed our name to City on a Hill.
 Taking 130 people to a 400-seat cinema seemed (in ‘Yes Minister’ speak) a brave decision but before too long we were at capacity so moved to holding two morning services.
 In 2014 we started a Melbourne West congregation, and in 2017 a Melbourne East congregation.
 In September 2019 the continuing pressure on numbers led to us starting a Docklands service at the new Hoyts complex.